 - Sun Screen.
 I don’t burn easily, but for those who do, there are days where the sun gets really hot.

 - Imodium AD or something for your stomach.
 About half of my group got an upset stomach at one point or another on the trek.
 Trust me, with 8-10 hours of hiking each day, you need to get over whatever the day throws at you quickly, so bring some meds.
+Check with your doctor first as you may not require any special medication for your Salkantay Trek Packing List.

 And I think that’s covers my Salkantay trek packing list!
 I hope this helps!!
 Good luck on the Salkantay (or whatever trek you take on) and enjoy 🙂